 How to Get to Woodbury Commons by Bus, Train and Car

 This post has all the details on how to get to Woodbury Commons Outlet by bus, train and by car, including special deals and discounts on transportation.
-Experienced and budget conscious shoppers know though that the best deals are often found outside the city, particularly at internationally-known Woodbury Commons, where you can find discounts of 50% or more at over 200 stores selling apparel, footwear, luggage, jewelry, housewares, handbags and so much more!
-We also list how to get to New York City’s other premium discount outlets.
-There are also some great shopping malls in Manhattan and and Brooklyn including the brand new Brookfield Place in Lower Manhattan and outdoor Fulton Mall shopping district near Brooklyn Heights.
+Find discounts of 50% or more at over 200 stores selling apparel, footwear, luggage, jewelry, housewares, handbags and so much more!
+Be sure to read our guide on NYC on a budget.

 CitySights NYC offers tickets for $30 per adult and $21 per child for the 9:00 am departure from the Port Authority.
 To have more flexibility with your departure time and location, you can buy their FlexPass which costs slightly more: $42 per adult and $21 per child.
 For more information, click here or the CitySights NYC link below.